Conductivity of a two-dimensional HgTe layer near the critical width: The role of developed edge states network and random mixture of $p$- and $n$-domains: Conductance of a planar - junction with a crossing edge state

 The potential caused by the 2D charge distribution is

 where, $\kappa$ is the dielectric constant.
 In the other form,

-If the 2D screening length is small enough, the p and n domains are neutral, and the potential is formed by the charge in the insulating domain $-l_d/2<x<l_d/2$.
+If the 2D screening length is small enough, the $p$ and $n$ domains are neutral, and the potential is formed by the charge in the insulating domain $-l_d/2<x<l_d/2$.
 This gives the potential difference

 and the boundary condition for the insulating domain width

 Here $2\Delta_0$ is the gap on infinity.
 If $b\ll l_d$,